COVID corruption scandal hounds Angela Merkel's CDU/CSU | DW | 09.03.2021

 Despite the reports, Amthor was appointed the top candidate for the CDU in the state of Mecklenburg-Western Pomerania.

-Despite corruption allegations, Philipp Amthor Despite is top CDU candidate in Mecklenburg-Western Pomerania

-The SPD has also weighed in with demands for its conservative rivals and coalition allies.
+The Social Democrats (SPD) have also weighed in with demands for conservative rivals and coalition allies.

 "It must be incumbent on all democrats that greed and cronyism are given no chance in our parliament," SPD party co-chair Norbert Walter-Borjans said.